 Read Our 'How to Install Channel Drainage' Guide

 If you’re looking to prevent standing water on a large paved, tarmacked or concreted area you may be considering installing channel drains to connect to an underground drainage pipe.

-A drain channel provides a neat, tidy and fairly simple drainage solution – but unless it’s installed properly, you might not get the result you were hoping for – and, if you’re not careful, you can sometimes end up just moving your water problem somewhere else.
+A drain channel provides a neat, tidy and fairly simple channel solution – but unless it’s installed properly, you might not get the result you were hoping for – and, if you’re not careful, you can sometimes end up just moving your underground channel water problem somewhere else.
 As such, we’ve put a guide together that goes into detail about:

 - What drain channels are and some typical uses